COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint2Meeting1Minutes.md

 # Sprint 2 Meeting 1 Minutes
 ## Brian
 ### What I did last time
+* Started 2.2 Metric Unit Tests
+* Tried several different versions of Android OS for Text Formatting
 ### Problems
+* It would appear that Google Play Services are necessary for ParkedUp, therefore KitKat would not be supported.
+Perhaps request a design change?
 ### What I will do next
+* Finish 2.2 Unit Tests
+* Complete Navigation
 ## Drew
 ### What I did last time
 * Researched which way I should implement the app lasting after it is not the main focus